AdobeDocs/commerce-learn.en/help/app-builder/app-builder-functional-demonstration.md

 # Functional demonstration for App Builder

-To learn more about how to use Adobe Commerce with App Builder, view the video below that shows how to connect Adobe Commerce to Amazon Sales Channel.
-This demonstration uses an Adobe Commerce event and Adobe App Builder's event observer.
+To learn more about how to use Adobe Commerce with App Builder, view the video below that shows how to connect Adobe Commerce to Amazon Seller Central.
+This demonstration uses events from Adobe Commerce that are consumed by App Builder to enable continuous integration with Amazon marketplace.
 This functional demonstration describes how this integration works and explores the potential of Adobe App Builder.

 ## App Builder for Adobe Commerce {#app-builder-functional-demonstration}